keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 This will build a new copy of the kernel, driver, and generate a full buildroot Linux image.

-All HiFive specific build elements are done in ``keystone/hifive-work``.

 Setting up the HiFive
 ---------------------